senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

 py -m pip install bcrypt
 ```

-I whip up some half okay *Python* code that will utilize a word list, as I feel this would be a better spend of resources compared to an exhaustive key search / full brute force.
+I whip up some half okay *Python* code that will utilize a word list (dictionary attack), as I feel this would be a better spend of resources compared to an exhaustive key search / full brute force.
 (I stripped a bunch of code from this version for readability purposes)

 ```python